edvein-rin/dotfiles/README.md

 1. Logging of what's happening.
 2. Configure Delta.
 3. Remove simple Spotify from drun.
-4. Customize vim for simple file edit and nvim for more complex.
+4. Customize vim for simple file edit and nvim (SpaceVim) for more complex.
 5. Fix not ability to type H, J, K, L in terminal.

 ### Data